-NRS 174.031: no recommendation
+NRS 174.031: No recommendation

-NRS 201.205: amend, lower to misdemeanor
+NRS 201.205: Amend: lower to misdemeanor, move to public health code

 This statute criminalizes intentional conduct that is likely to transmit HIV.
-While we appreciate that the statute establishes an affirmative defense and specifically mentions "intentional" behavior, categorizing this crime as a "category B felony" is considered to be unreasonably harsh under elements of modernization.
+While we appreciate that the statute establishes an affirmative defense and specifically mentions "intentional" behavior, categorizing this crime as a "category B felony" is unreasonably harsh under elements of modernization.